Abibubble/ms4-lead-shot-hazard/README.md

   * This allows users to keep up with when and where the band will be performing in the future.
   * The data has been formatted for ease of reading for the user.
   * The date data uses the [calendar](https://docs.python.org/3/library/calendar.html) Python module to get the day of the week that the gig falls on, as well as displaying the date in a user-friendly way.
+  * There is also a link to the Songkick webpage for each gig, which allows the user to purchase tickets for a specific gig.

 ![A gig shown on the Upcoming Gigs page, populated from the Songkick API](static/docs/img/gigs.png)